 International Student Loans are now a very realistic way to finance your education in the US.
 Loans are very flexible, and can offer loan amounts high enough to pay for your entire education, but with extended repayment terms and reasonable interest rates, so you can afford the repayment after you graduate.

 Most international students applying for loans must have a US cosigner in order to apply.
 A cosigner is legally obligated to repay the loan if the borrower fails to pay.
 The cosigner must be a permanent US resident with good credit who has lived in the US for the past two years.
 The cosigner is often a close friend or relative who can assist in getting credit, since most international students cannot receive credit on their own.
 If you're not able to find a cosigner see if there are no cosigner loans available to you.

-- Prime Interest Rate – This index is determined by the federal funds rate which is set by the US Federal Reserve.
+- Prime Interest Rate – This benchmark is influenced by the federal funds rate, which is established by the US Federal Reserve.
 It serves as a basis for lending rates in the market and is often utilized in the calculation of interest for loans provided to individual borrowers and businesses.

 Repayment will vary depending on the loan option you choose.
 Since most international students are not able to work while they study in the US, repayment must be considered as an extremely important feature in your loan.
 You will need to consider how much the monthly payments will be, when payments will begin, and how long you will be able to defer paying back the loan.
 The repayment period generally ranges from 10-25 years, but the larger the loan, the longer the repayment period.
 The standard repayment plan options are: